practicalli/neovim/docs/neovim-basics/file-buffer-window-tab.md

 # Files Buffers Windows and Tabs

+[Files](#files) are text written to perminant storage, e.g. disk or usb drive and are names with an extension that represents the file type, e.g. `.clj` for clojure, `.md` for markdown, etc.

-Buffers hold the contents of files and any other information from processes, e.g. the REPL evaluation log
+A [Buffer](#buffers) hold the contents of a file or any other information from processes, e.g. the REPL evaluation log.

-Windows are a container for a buffer and windows can swap which buffer they show.
+[Windows](#windows) are a view on a buffer and windows can swap which buffer they show.
 Multiple windows, also known as splits, can be present in a Neovim frame.
-By default, neovim starts with only one window.

-A tab can hold one or more windows and tabs can be shown on a tab-line. ++"g"++ ++"T"++ toggles between tabs, e.g. Clojure source code and Clojure Log
+A [tab page](#tab-pages) (or tab) can hold one or more windows and multiple tab pages can be shown on a tab-line.

-## File explorer
+## Files

-Visually manage files with a tree view of the current project, using [:fontawesome-brands-github: Neo-tree.nvim](https://github.com/nvim-neo-tree/neo-tree.nvim){target=_blank}
+Use [Neo-tree.nvim](#using-neo-tree) to visually navigate and manage files using a tree view of the current project.
+Files and directories can be added, renamed, moved and deleted.

+Use [Telescope](#telescope) to select files, typing a name narrows the file list.

+### Using Neo-tree

 === "Astronvim"
     ++spc++ ++"e"++ toggles neo-tree file browser

     ++spc++ ++"o"++ toggles between buffer and neo-tree

-    Neotree icons
+=== "Practicalli Neovim Config Redux"

+    ++spc++ ++"f"++ ++"t"++ ++"t"++ to open file explorer

+Within Neo-tree:

+++"h"++ ++"j"++ ++"k"++ ++"l"++ to navigate the file tree hierachy

+++less-than++ and ++greater-than++ to navigate between File, Bufs and Git sources tabs

+++question-mark++ shows neotree help, listing key bindings

+++"a"++ adds a file, prompting for a name relative to the directory where ++"a"++ was pressed.
+The name can include new directories to be created.
+A name ending with ++forward-slash++ will create a directory rather than a file.

+++"d"++ deletes the current file or directory (including sub-directories), a conformation prompt is shown

+++"r"++ to rename a file or directory (use move to change the path)

+++"m"++ to move a file or directory, optionally renaming too

+!!!
+INFO "Neotree icons"
     - yellow dot - unsaved changes
     - pencil - git added changes
     - cross - git deleted changes
     - Warning triangle - lsp diagnostics issues

-    ++"h"++ ++"j"++ ++"k"++ ++"l"++ to navigate the file tree hierachy

-    `<` and `>` to navigate between File, Bufs and Git sources tabs

-    ++question-mark++ shows neotree help, listing key bindings

-=== "Practicalli Neovim Config Redux"

-    ++spc++ ++"f"++ ++"t"++ ++"t"++ to open file explorer

-## New File

-Files and directories are created in the path given, relative to the directory in which Neovim was opened.

-> `:lcd` to set the current local directory
->
-> `:!` for a shell command, e.g. `:!mkdir -p path/to/new/directory` create a new directory and any intermediate path

-=== "Astronvim"
-    ++spc++ ++"w"++ will write all buffer changes to the associate file.

-    ++spc++ ++"n"++ creates a new buffer that can be written to a given file using `:write path/to/filename`

-    `:write path/to/filename` will write the current buffer to a new file.

-    Use Neotree as a convienient way to create, rename, move and delete files and directories

-    ++"a"++ to add a file using the given name, or directory if the name ends in a `/`

-    ++"m"++ to move a file or directory

-    ++"r"++ to rename a file or directory

-    ++"d"++ to delete a file or directory, showing a confirmation prompt first

-=== "Practicalli Neovim Config Redux"

-    `SPC f b ESC C` to create a new file or directory.
-The base path is shown in the command bar.
-Type the name of directories and file name as required. `RTN` to create or `ESC` to cancel.
-The newly created directories or file name appears n the Telescope list and scan be selected for opening.

-    !!!
-HINT "Telescope Normal mode and help"
-        `ESC` in Telescope to switch to Normal mode and use comannds, `c` for Create, `r` to rename.

-        `?` to show all the commands available in Telescope

-=== "Neovim"

-    `:write path/to/filename` will write the current buffer to a new file

-    `:!mkdir path/to/directory` will create a new directory

-     If a file is already opened, i.e. with `:edit`, there is some short-hand syntax to simplify the typing

-     `:!mkdir -p %:h`

-     `-p` option createst any parts of the path required to make the full path

-     `%` is the neovim name of the current file

-     `:h` for the current directory (the “head” of the path).

-     `!` is the NeoVim terminal shell command

-## Select files and directories
+### Telescope

 Telescope provides a selector which will narrow the list of matches as a pattern is typed, providing a fast way to find an item in a list.